knadh/dictpress/README.md

 - Paginated A-Z (or any alphabet for any language) glossary generation for dictionary words

 ## How it works
-dictmaker has no concept of language or semantics.
+DictPress has no concept of language or semantics.
 To make a universal dictionary interface possible, it treats all data as unicode strings that can be searched with Postgres DB's fulltext capabilities, where search tokens are generated and stored along with the dictionary entries.
 There are several built-in fulltext dictionaries and tokenizers that Postgres supports out of the box, mostly European languages (`\dFd` lists installed dictionaries).
 For languages that do not have fulltext dictionaries, it is possible to generate search tokens manually using an external algorithm.
 For instance, to make a phonetic English dictionary, [Metaphone](https://en.wikipedia.org/wiki/Metaphone) tokens can be generated manually and search queries issued against them.

 ### Concepts
 - There can be any number of languages defined in the dictionary. eg: 'english', 'malayalam', 'kannada' etc.